Promoting choice for optimal animal health

 “Golden Retriever study suggests neutering affects dog health” (UC Davis press release on above study)

-“Non-Reproductive Long-Term Health Complications of Gonad Removal in Dogs as Well as Possible Causal Relationships with Post-Gonadectomy Elevated Luteinizing Hormone (LH) Concentrations” Khawla Zwida and Michelle Anne Kutzler, 2016
+“Non-Reproductive Long-Term Health Complications of Gonad Removal in Dogs as Well as Possible Causal Relationships with Post-Gonadectomy Elevated Luteinizing Hormone (LH) Concentrations” Zwida and Kutzler, 2016.

 “Pukka’s Promise: The Quest for Longer-Lived Dogs”, A thought-provoking book by Ted Karasote with a chapter on spay-neuter and health.